github/codeql/docs/codeql/codeql-language-guides/functions-in-python.rst

     and count(f.getAStmt()) = 1
    select f, "This function is (probably) a getter."

-➤ `See this in the query console on LGTM.com <https://lgtm.com/query/667290044/>`__.
 This query returns fewer results, but if you examine the results you can see that there are still refinements to be made.
 This is refined further in ":doc:`Expressions and statements in Python <expressions-and-statements-in-python>`."

 Finding a call to a specific function
 -------------------------------------